 If you are looking for an extra pair of hands to help you clean your home, you do not have to stick to standard tile cleaning services.
 You can negotiate with the tile cleaner for any other jobs you may require for an extra fee, such as:

 Grout line sealing and polishing the tiles for a sparkly finish.

-Sanitising floors and eliminating foul odour from tiles and grout.
+Sanitizing floors and eliminating foul odor from tiles and grout.